-'s first book, published in 1959.
-It is a collection of the titular novella and five short stories.
+Goodbye, Columbus is the first book by Philip Roth, published in 1959.
+It is a collection of the eponymous novella and five short stories.

 In Goodbye, Columbus

 , Neil Klugman from Newark falls in love with Brenda Patimkin from Short Hills.
-As they come from different socioeconomic backgrounds, the novella focuses much on this aspect of their relationship, and the disparity between the worlds they come from becomes more marked as the book progresses, leading to their eventual break-up.
+As they come from different socioeconomic backgrounds, the novella focuses a great deal on this aspect of their relationship, and the disparity between the worlds they come from becomes more and more marked as the story progresses, leading to their eventual break-up.
 A subplot involves a black boy repeatedly visiting the library where Neil works and reading a tome of Gauguin reproductions, something which upsets the latter's supervisors.

 The Conversion of the Jews